- Do you remember learning about the 12 English verb tenses? I don’t…

 I lived in Canada until 1995. → This event started and finished in the past and we know when it happened.

-Past Progressive Tense: I was drinking coffee when… / While I was drinking coffee,…
+Past Progressive Tense: I was drinking coffee when…/While I was drinking coffee,…

-The past progressive tense is used to:
+We use the past progressive tense to:

-- describe an event that was happening when it was interrupted by another event, using when or while.
+- Describe an event that was happening when it was interrupted by another event, using when or while.

-- describe two events that were happening at the same time in the past.
+- Describe two events that were happening at the same time in the past.

-One event interrupted another: I was drinking coffee when the phone rang. / While I was drinking coffee, the phone rang.
+One event interrupted another: I was drinking coffee when the phone rang./While I was drinking coffee, the phone rang.